joshjkk/init.vim-config/README.md

 #### Restart Terminal

+Or use the following command:

 ``` bash
 bash --login
 ```

 #### Install Latest Node.js Version with nvm

+Install the latest long-term-support release of Node.js:

 ``` bash
 nvm install --lts